-English and math are basic skills that students use in nearly all of their college classes.
-Assessment, the third step in the matriculation process, helps to determine students' skill levels in these areas.
-English and math assessments are available on a first-come, first-served walk-in basis.
-Students should go to www.imperial.edu/matric for available test times or call the Assessment Center at (760) 355-6450.
+English and Math are skills that students use in nearly all of their college classes.
+Assessment helps to determine students' skill levels in these areas.
+Students can go to the Assessment Center on a walk-in basis to take their tests.
+Students can visit the website at www.imperial.edu/assessment for available test times or call the Assessment Center at (760) 355-6450.
+Other tests are also used to comprise multiple measures, i.e. Early Assessment Program test scores.